Prasaṅgika according to Tsongkhapa: Parts-Whole are merely designated

 Further, one can look to the Seven-Point Analysis of a Chariot by Chandrakirti and find a similar treatment of parts-whole:

-It is mind which determines that some collection of parts is now considered to be a whole.Rigpawiki, Sevenfold Reasoning of the Chariot Therefore, the relationship of dependent designation is the most pervasive among the three types of dependencies, according to Prāsaṅgika.
+It is mind which determines that some collection of parts is now considered to be a whole.
+Therefore, the relationship of dependent designation is the most pervasive among the three types of dependencies, according to Prāsaṅgika.
 Therefore, Prāsaṅgika are not stating that nothing exists, but instead hold that phenomena only come into existence co-dependently with minds which are applying conceptual and nominal conventions to mere experiences.